 - General endotracheal anesthesia

-- position.
+- Supine position on Hana table.
 All bony prominences well padded.

 - Prep and drape in standard sterile fashion.

 - Reduce fracture using

 - Screw cut-out: associated with tip-apex distance >25mm, increasing age of the patient, an unstable fracture, a poor reduction, & use of a high-angle (150deg) side-plate